jlazaroibanez/citrabounds/README.md

 # citrabounds

-The citrabounds github repository contains the files used in my Master's Thesis: "ENRICHMENT OF METABOLIC CONSTRAINT-BASED MODELS USING KINETIC INFORMATION".
+The citrabounds github repository contains the files used in my Master's Thesis: **"ENRICHMENT OF METABOLIC CONSTRAINT-BASED MODELS USING KINETIC INFORMATION"**.
 A brief description of the function of each script is given in the following enumeration:

 1. **ecolicitra.py**: This .py file defines the functions that are subsequently executed by the comproductimod.py script.
 It contains functions related to the kinetic model analysis and the